-Cover pan with splatter screen or an offset lid, and cook until well browned on one side; 5 minutes.
+Cover the pan with a splatter screen or an offset lid, and cook until well browned on one side, five minutes.

-Using tongs, flip steaks and cook 3 more minutes for rare, 4 minutes for medium-rare or 5 minutes for medium.
+Using tongs, flip steaks and cook three more minutes for rare, four minutes for medium-rare or five minutes for medium.

-Remove steaks from skillet and rest for 5 minutes.
+Remove the steaks from the skillet and rest for five minutes.

-While steaks are resting, again add my bacon butter (Keep some handy in the freezer) or take 1/4 cup butter and add 1 tsp of tarragon, sage, thyme OR 1 tablespoon minced garlic.
+While steaks are resting, again add my bacon butter.
+(Keep some handy in the freezer) or take ¼ cup butter and add one teaspoon of tarragon, sage, thyme OR one tablespoon minced garlic.